due1/srs/README.md

 Tagging
 -------------------------

-We use the following tags to track major milestones:
+For the purpose of this (simulated!) project, we use the following tags to track major milestones:

 del1:	deliverable 1